praveen-1916/Task-Manger/README.md

 ### **Background**:
 With the rise of remote work and dispersed teams, there is a growing need for tools that facilitate effective communication and task coordination.
 The Cloud-Based Task Manager addresses this need by leveraging modern web technologies to create an intuitive and responsive task management solution.
-The MERN stack ensures scalability, while the integration of Redux Toolkit, Headless UI, and Tailwind CSS enhances user experience and performance.
+The MERN stack ensures scalability, while the integration of Context API, Material Tailwind UI, and Tailwind CSS enhances user experience and performance.

 ###